chmone/architecture_agent/README.md

 - Multi-agent architecture with specialized roles
 - NO TOOLS on parent agents (avoids function calling conflicts)
 - Natural language delegation between agents
+- Modular architecture with clear separation of concerns
+- Exit criteria for all agents to ensure proper handoffs

 ### 🔍 AgentTool Search Pattern